dotlang/language/README.md

 Source file contains a number of definitions for struct, type and functions.

 *Notes:*
-- If a function name starts with underscore, means that it is private to the module.
+- If a name starts with underscore, means that it is private to the module.
 If not, it is public.
+This applies to functions and types.
 - The order of the contents of source code file matters: First `import` section, `type` section, structs and finally functions.

 ###Structs